 The thugs paused.
 Vivenna frowned, looking up, blinking away her dizziness.
 There was something in the dark street in front of them.

-A black sword in a silver sheath, sticking from the ground.
+A black sword in a silver sheath stuck from the ground.
 The weapon, sheath and all, had somehow been rammed down into the earth.

 The street grew still.
 Then, one of the thugs stepped forward, putting his hand on the hilt, undoing the sheath clasp.
-Vivenna felt a sudden nausea, more of a memory than a real emotion tied to her dizziness, but it was enough.
+Vivenna felt a sudden nausea, more of a memory than a real emotion, but it was enough.
 She stumbled back, horrified.

 The other thugs, transfixed, stepped up around their friend.
 One of them reached for the hilt.

 The man carrying the sword struck.
 He swung the weapon, sheath and all, into the face of his friend.
-A black smoke began to twist out of the sheath, rising from the tiny bit of the blade visible.
+A black smoke began to twist out of the sheath, rising from the tiny bit of the blade that was visible.

 Men cried out, each one scrambling for the sword.
 The man holding it continued to swing, the weapon hitting with far more force and damage than a sheathed sword should have.
 Bones broke, blood began to run on the cobblestones, and the man continued to swing, moving with a terrible speed.